 No one was convicted under section 12(1)(e) of the Gatherings Act.
 However, those accused, who were regarded as the people who convened the gathering and are the appellants in the appeal, were convicted on the main charge of contravening section 12(1)(a) of the Gatherings Act.
 In sentencing, the Magistrate cautioned the latter accused and discharged them.

-With regards to the defence provided under section 12(2) of the Gatherings Act, SERI argues it does not remove the illegitimate restrictions occasioned by section 12(1)(a) on the right to freedom of assembly.
-Having applied the proportionality and necessity test at international law, SERI concludes that section 12(1)(a) of the Gatherings Act, by imposing criminal sanctions for inadequate or complete lack of notification for assemblies only because more than 15 people participated, does not serve a legitimate aim.
+With regards to the defence provided under section 12(2) of the Gatherings Act, the UN Special Rapporteur argued it does not remove the illegitimate restrictions occasioned by section 12(1)(a) on the right to freedom of assembly.
+Having applied the proportionality and necessity test at international law, SERI concluded that section 12(1)(a) of the Gatherings Act, by imposing criminal sanctions for inadequate or complete lack of notification for assemblies only because more than 15 people participated, does not serve a legitimate aim.

 On 24 January 2018, the Western Cape High Court declared section 12(1)(a) of the Gatherings Act unconstitutional.
 In declaring this provision unconstitutional, judge Thandazwa Ndita said that a criminal sanction was "disproportionate to the offence" as it may result in people "carry[ing] with them the stigma" of a criminal conviction.
 Instead, judge Ndita suggested that civil liability may be a more appropriate penalty for failing to notify the municipality of an intended protest.
 The matter was referred to the Constitutional Court for confirmation of the order of constitutional invalidity, where the State and the Minister of Police appealed the Western Cape High Court's order.